Dependent personality disorderPersonality disorder - dependent

 Exams and Tests

-Dependent personality disorder is diagnosed based on a psychological evaluationthat assessesthe history and severity of the symptoms.
+Dependent personality disorder is diagnosed based on a psychological evaluation.
+The health care provider will consider how long and how severe the person's symptoms are.

 Talk therapy is considered to be the most effective treatment.
 The aim is to help people with this condition make more independent choices in life.
-Medicines may help treat other mental healthconditions, such as anxiety or depression, that occur along with this disorder.
+Medicines may help treat other mental conditions, such as anxiety or depression, which occur along with this disorder.

 Improvements are usually seen only with long-term therapy.